Brayden-Cotterill/University-project-management-system/README.md

 # University-Project-Management-System

+## Why did I make this?
+This was for my final year project at @Birkbeck.
+It's in my own repo for archival purpuses

+## What is it?

 This is a CRUD web application that mainly uses Filament to dynamically manage student projects (dissertations) for HE courses (i.e University's/Colleges).